exceptionalvic/alx-system_engineering-devops/0x01-shell_permissions/README.md

-initial commit for shell permission scripts 0-iam_betty switches to a user betty
+0-i-am-betty switches user to betty
-1-who-am-i prints out username of current user
+1-who-am-i shows the current user
+2-groups shows groups a user belongs to